 - Pit the cherries.

-- Soak the cherries in the coconut sugar and lemon juice for ten minutes to drain out the excess juices.
+- Soak the cherries in the coconut sugar, lemon juice, and cornstarch for ten minutes to drain out the excess juices.

 - Roll out half the pastry to fit a 10-inch pie plate.
 Place bottom crust in pie plate.
 Pour the cherry filling into pie shell, tap pie plate against a surface to settle filling, and dot with butter.